puzirom/YoloWebApi/README.md

 # YoloWebApi
-Some examples how to work with .NET CORE Web Api
+Some examples how to work with .NET CORE Web Api in a Docker container

 Howto build and run soltion:
 1. Clone repo to some local directory.
 For example C:\Test\ then work folder be C:\Test\YoloWebApi.